mollimysek/fine-print-fortune/README.md

-# hack9-midwest-baddies
+# Fine Print Fortune
-Hackathon 9 - Midwest Baddies: Fine Print Fortune tarot reading for terms of service
+A little hackathon project to help you make sense of dense legal terms using the power of tarot.